gaendrit/Dissertation-appendix--A-/README (1).md

 ## Data
 First, rename the folder: Diffusionmodelcode to guided_diffusion before following the rest of the steps

-The data should be in the directory _./data_image_.
-It follows the following structure:
+The data should be put in the directory _./data_image_.
+It should follow the following structure:

 ```
 data_image